 A message from our Chief Medical Officer, Mark C. Ruchman, MD

 At Versant Health, our first concern is always the health and wellbeing of our members.
 During times like these, I find that members are seeking information and turn to trusted organizations like ours for guidance.
-Here are some answers to questions related to COVID-19 and eye health.
+Here are some answers to common questions related to COVID-19 and eye health.

 Do glasses protect against COVID-19?

 Wearing glasses will not provide adequate barrier protection, mainly because the sides, tops and bottoms of the area around your eyes are still exposed.
 For those of you caring for someone who may be infected by the virus, consider wearing safety goggles for more complete protection.

 You may continue to wear contact lenses1, although I do encourage you to be extra vigilant about disinfecting your hands.
 If you find you tend to touch your eyes more often when you wear contact lenses, definitely consider wearing glasses instead.
 Also, be sure to wash and disinfect your hands before handling your contacts.
 Strictly follow the instructions for handling and care of your contact lenses as provided by your contact lens supplier.

 Are there any eye related symptoms for coronavirus?

 The American Academy of Ophthalmology reports that coronavirus can cause conjunctivitis2, also known as pink eye, although it appears to be rare3.
 If you suspect you have pink eye and are experiencing symptoms associated with COVID-19, please call your primary care provider